misterhemi/PIC32MZ/README.md

 NOTE: Pin/Port F3 is used on 100 and 144 pin device for the USBID.
 It may be different on other packages.
 You can find the board initialization void initBoard() in main.c and you'll see:
  CNPUFbits.CNPUF3 = 1;       // Pull-up enabled on RPF3 (To set USB as a B-Device )
+ Also if you're using the USBID pin you probably won't need to enable the pull-up resistor (on RPF3), devices such as the PIC32MZ DA have a decicated USBID pin.